-- SIP port: The network port used for SIP communication.
+• SIP port: The network port used for SIP communication.
 The signaling traffic through this port is non-encrypted.
 The default port number is 5060.
-Enter a different port number if required. - TLS port: The network port used for encrypted SIP communication.
-The signaling traffic through this port is encrypted with Transport Layer Security (TLS).
+Enter a different port number if required.

+TLS port: The network port used for encrypted SIP communication.
+The signaling traffic through this port is encrypted with Transport Laver Security (TLS).
 The default port number is 5061.
-Enter a different port number if required. - RTP start port: The network port used for the first RTP media stream in a SIP call.
+Enter a different port number if required.
+RTP start port: The network port used for the first RTP media stream in a SIP call.
 The default start port number is 4000.
 Some firewalls block RTP traffic on certain port numbers.

-NAT traversal

-Use NAT (Network Address Translation) traversal when the device is located on an private network (LAN) and you want to make it available from outside of that network.

-For NAT traversal to work, the router must support it.
-The router must also support UPnP.

-Each NAT traversal protocol can be used separately or in different combinations depending on the network environment.

-- ICE: The ICE (Interactive Connectivity Establishment) protocol increases the chances of finding the most efficient path to successful communication between peer devices.
-If you also enable STUN and TURN, you improve the ICE protocol's chances. - STUN: STUN (Session Traversal Utilities for NAT) is a client-server network protocol that lets the device determine if it is located behind a NAT or firewall, and if so obtain the mapped public IP address and port number allocated for connections to remote hosts.
-Enter the STUN server address, for example, an IP address. - TURN: TURN (Traversal Using Relays around NAT) is a protocol that lets a device behind a NAT router or firewall receive incoming data from other hosts over TCP or UDP.
+NAT traversal Use NAT (Network Address Translation) traversal when the device is located on an private network (LAN) and you want to make it available from outside of that network.
+Note For NAT traversal to work, the router must support it.
+The router must also support UPnP\.
+Each NAT traversal protocol can be used separately or in different combinations depending on the network environment. • ICE: The ICE (Interactive Connectivity Establishment) protocol increases the chances of finding the most efficient path to successful communication between peer devices.
+If you also enable STUN and TURN, you improve the ICE protocol's chances.
+STUN: STUN (Session Traversal Utilities for NAT) is a client-server network protocol that lets the device determine if it is located behind a NAT or firewall, and if so obtain the mapped public IP address and port number allocated for connections to remote hosts.
+Enter the STUN server address, for example, an IP address.
+TURN: TURN (Traversal Using Relays around NAT) is a protocol that lets a device behind a NAT router or firewall receive incoming data from other hosts over TCP or UDP.
 Enter the TURN server address and the login information.

-Audio

-• Audio codec priority: Select at least one audio codec with the desired audio quality for SIP calls.
+Audio • Audio codec priority: Select at least one audio codec with the desired audio guality for SIP calls.
 Drag-and-drop to change the priority.

-The selected codecs must match the call recipient codec, since the recipient codec is decisive when a call is made.

-• Audio direction: Select allowed audio directions.

-Additional

-- UDP-to-TCP switching: Select to allow calls to switch transport protocols from UDP (User Datagram Protocol) to TCP (Transmission Control Protocol) temporarily.
-The reason for switching is to avoid fragmentation, and the switch can take place if a request is within 200 bytes of the maximum transmission unit (MTU) or larger than 1300 bytes. - Allow via rewrite: Select to send the local IP address instead of the router's public IP address. - Allow contact rewrite: Select to send the local IP address instead of the router's public IP address. - Register with server every: Set how often you want the device to register with the SIP server for the existing SIP accounts. - DTMF payload type: Changes the default payload type for DTMF. - Max retransmissions: Set the maximum number of times the device tries to connect to the SIP server before it stops trying. - Seconds until failback: Set the number of seconds until the device tries to reconnect to the primary SIP server after it has failed over to a secondary SIP server.
+Note The selected codecs must match the call recipient codec, since the recipient codec is decisive when a call is made. • Audio direction: Select allowed audio directions.
+Additional UDP-to-TCP switching: Select to allow calls to switch transport protocols from UDP (User Datagram Protocol) to TCP (Transmission Control Protocol) temporarily.
+The reason for switching is to avoid fragmentation, and the switch can take place if a request is within 200 bytes of the maximum transmission unit (MTU) or larger than 1300 bytes.
+Allow via rewrite: Select to send the local IP address instead of the router's public IP address.
+Allow contact rewrite: Select to send the local IP address instead of the router's public IP address.
+Register with server every: Set how often you want the device to register with the SIP server for the existing SIP accounts. • DTMF payload type: Changes the default payload type for DTMF.

-Accounts
+SIP accounts